thunder033/Anvil/README.md

 Logic exists that is tailored to leverage these Animation Definitions, but it is somewhat heavily tied into the original game project, and thus is not part of this repository.

+#License
+This project all components I authored are licensed under BSD 2-Clause (see license.md)